 Western Placer Unified School District provides many programs to support students who are learning English as a second language.
 Our goal is to move students through the five levels of English Proficiency quickly and thoroughly while concurrently enabling them to acquire grade level content.

-Each school site tailors its English Language Development (ELD) program to meet the needs of its English Learners (EL) population while adhering to District policies, California state standards, and state and federal guidelines.
+Each school site tailors its English Language Development (ELD) program to meet the needs of its English Learner (EL) population while adhering to District policies, California state standards, and state and federal guidelines.

 English learners at the elementary sites are in regular education